airosa/sdmx-prototype-json/proto-20121115/field-guide.md

 *String* *nullable*.
 End date for a code in a time dimension.
 This field is useful only when the codes are time periods for a time dimension (dimension type is 'time').
-Value is date in ISO format for the end of the period.
+Value is a date in ISO format for the end of the period.
 Example:

     "end": "2007-10-31T23:59:59.000Z"